EkinKarabulut/Cifar10/README.md

 ### Step 6: Clone your Github repository and download required libraries

 Clone the Github repository where your project currently resides.
-Then, download all libraries in the requirements.txt file, or create a specific image of the required libraries (This can also be done by creating a specific images of the required libraries).
+Then, download all libraries in the requirements.txt file.

 ![Alt text](images/cifar10_clone_your_repo.png?raw=true "Title")